MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-examples.md

 * **Table.LastN**: Once Power Query receives all records from the fact_Sales table, it uses the Power Query engine to filter the table and keep only the last ten rows.
 * **Table.SelectColumns**: Power Query will use the output of the **Table.LastN** node and apply a new transform called Table.SelectRows which selects the specific columns that you want to keep from a table.

-For its evaluation, this query had to download all rows and fields from the fact_Sales table and took an average of 2 minutes and 45 seconds to be processed in a standard instance of Power BI Dataflows (which accounts for the evaluation and loading of data to dataflows).
+For its evaluation, this query had to download all rows and fields from the fact_Sales table and took an average of 3 minutes and 4 seconds to be processed in a standard instance of Power BI Dataflows (which accounts for the evaluation and loading processed of data to dataflows).

 ## Partial query folding example